 Peak experiences are life’s most joyful moments, the AHA moments, the ecstatic moments, and moments of rapture.

 Having a peak spiritual experience was the turning point in my recovery from an eating disorder.
 I had suffered with chronic dieting and bulimia for 15 years.
-My self-worth was at an all-time low, I was consumed by self-loathing and I was on a path of complete self-destruction by using amphetamines daily.
-I had read that swimming with wild dolphins was therapeutic and that many people were healed from addictions, major health concerns and that it had turned people’s lives around.
+My self-worth was at an all-time low.
+And I was consumed by self-loathing, on a path of complete self-destruction by using amphetamines daily.
+I’d read that swimming with wild dolphins was therapeutic for many who were healed from addictions and major health concerns.
+It had turned people’s lives around.

 From the first moment that Fungi the wild dolphin swam by me and looked me in the eye, I experienced a sense of inner knowingness and peace that up until that moment, I had never experienced before.
 I felt seen, accepted and loved unconditionally.
-I felt like I could just be me.
-I felt a natural high that couldn’t be matched through the hedonistic, rave culture lifestyle that I had been living in London.
+Like I could just be me.
+And I felt a natural high that couldn’t be matched through the hedonistic, rave culture lifestyle that I had been living in London.

 In ‘The Dolphin Within: Awakening Human Potential’, the book that I read which started this whole journey, Olivia De Bergerac writes,

 Such experiences are much sweeter than chocolate or drugs.

 Swimming with Fungi the wild dolphin awakened something in me – I now know this to be the higher self or the soul.